luca-ferreri/Salesforce-Trailnotes/README.md

 # What is this repo?
-A collection of real-world lessons, examples, and practical insights from our journey adopting Salesforce — covering everything from system integration (like Apache Solr and Federated Search) to configuration patterns, custom development, and process design.
-Born from an open-source background, this collaborative effort aims to bridge the gap between open-source thinking and the not always clear Salesforce documentation and ecosystem.
+A collection of real-world lessons, examples, and practical insights from our ongoing experience adopting Salesforce.
+It highlights the most valuable—and often unconventional—challenges we’ve encountered, ranging from system integration (like implementing Salesforce Federated Search with Apache Solr) to configuration patterns, custom development, and process design.

+Born from an open-source background, our goal is to provide a hands-on, example-driven walkthrough of the entire journey—a resource we wish had existed when we began.

+This is a living document, and we welcome feedback and suggestions to help us continue improving it.

 # Topic